LeonSijiaLu/Transformer/README.md

   PE(pos, 2i) = sin(pos / 10000<sup>2i/d_model</sup>)<br>
   PE(pos, 2i+1) = cos(pos / 10000<sup>2i/d_model</sup>)
 </p>

+- pos: position of the token in the sentence
+- i: index of the embedding number
+- PE(0, 10):
+  - The positional encoding of the first token in the sentence
+  - The positional encoding of the 10th number in its vector.

 * We only compute positional encoding once, then re-use for training or inference.